jonathanbell/gravity-forms-webhook/README.md

 ## Gotchas

 At this time, file fields are not supported.
 The storage path to the file on the WP server will be sent, but not the actual binary (file) itself.
+Additionally, checkboxes return an array (not a string).
+As such they may have issues.
 All other (string based) fields seem to be working fine.